-To sign up for this event, please click HERE.
 After you sign up via Eventbrite you will receive the link to the Zoom conversation via email.
 Here's a quick guide to getting started using Zoom.

 The views expressed by our speakers do not necessarily represent those of the National Endowment for the Humanities (NEH) or the Idaho Humanities Council (IHC).